wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 This time we are really done.
 We have built a flexible step that can be reused in many projects and will adapt the output according to settings.

-What's left to do is to make the class autoloadable, via the [`autoload`](https://getcomposer.org/doc/01-basic-usage.md#autoloading) setting in `composer.json` and to add the step to `custom-steps` configuration in `extra.wpstarter` or `wpstarter.json`:
+What's left to do is to add the step to `custom-steps` configuration in `extra.wpstarter` or `wpstarter.json`:

 ```json
 {